 In September, 1987, Lauren began her distinguished 30-year career as an Assistant State's Attorney (A.S.A.) at the Cook County State's Attorney's Office (CCSAO).
-During her first decade as a prosecutor, she was assigned to handle appeals, misdemeanor prosecutions, domestic violence cases, "felony review," preliminary hearings, grand jury investigations/indictments, narcotics prosecutions, sex crimes, child exploitation cases, robberies, armed robberies, aggravated batteries, burglaries, residential burglaries, thefts, attempt murders, and first degree murder cases.
+During her first decade as a prosecutor, she was assigned to handle appeals, various misdemeanor prosecutions, domestic violence cases, "felony review," preliminary hearings, grand jury investigations/indictments, narcotics prosecutions, sex crimes, child exploitation cases, robberies, armed robberies, aggravated batteries, burglaries, residential burglaries, thefts, attempt murders, and first degree murder cases.
 She litigated countless felony motions, bench trials, and jury trials in some of the busiest courtrooms in the country.

-In March, 1997, Lauren was assigned to the Public Integrity Unit (PIU) of the Special Prosecutions Bureau where she was promoted to "first chair" and focused on the investigative review, indictment, and prosecution of public officials and public employees, including law enforcement officers. in addition to her PIU duties, she became a member of the Capital Litigation Trial Bar and successfully indicted and prosecuted defendant Milton Hampton for the rape/strangulation murder of a 65 year-old woman.
+In March, 1997, Lauren was assigned to the Public Integrity Unit (PIU) of the Special Prosecutions Bureau where she was promoted to "first chair" and focused on the investigative review, indictment, and prosecution of public officials and public employees, including law enforcement officers.
+In addition to her PIU duties, she became a member of the Capital Litigation Trial Bar and successfully indicted and prosecuted defendant Milton Hampton for the rape/strangulation murder of a 65 year-old woman.

-For all of her cases, Lauren voted her own grand jury subpoenas, drafted her own indictments, and interviewed countless complainants, witnesses, police officers, and correctional officers.
+For all of her cases, Lauren voted her own grand jury subpoenas, drafted her own indictments and bond proffers,, and interviewed countless complainants, witnesses, police officers, and correctional officers.
 She obtained every relevant document and piece of evidence available to her in every case, often requested additional investigation, and drafted detailed, confidential charging recommendation memorandums, many of which were reviewed by the elected State's Attorneys themselves.
 Part and parcel of many of these investigations, she regularly reviewed Use of Force Continuums, department rules and regulations, and developed a thorough understanding of procedures dictated by Garrity v.
 New Jersey."